Sports News Roundup: Cricket-Australia signal Warner ban to be revoked after integrity code review; WTA roundup: Donna Vekic, Danielle Collins reach San Diego quarters and more | Sports-Games

 Josh Cavallo, Australia's first active male professional footballer to come out as gay, said a country's stance on LGBT rights should be considered before awarding hosting rights for a major sporting event.
 Cavallo has yet to receive a call-up to Australia's senior squad but has previously said he would be "scared" to play at the World Cup in Qatar, where gay sex is a criminal offense.

-Germany strengthened their grip on the women's team sprint event as they set a new world record to claim the world title by beating China in the final at St Quentin en Yvelines velodrome on Wednesday.
-Pauline Grabosch, Emma Hinze and Lea Sophie Friedrich clocked 45.967 seconds to improve the mark they set at last year's world championships, where they won the title, by 0.097 seconds.
+Germany strengthened their grip on the women's team sprint event as it set a new world record to claim the world title by beating China in the final at the St Quentin en Yvelines velodrome on Wednesday.
+Pauline Grabosch, Emma Hinze, and Lea Sophie Friedrich clocked 45.967 seconds to improve the mark they set at last year's world championships, where they won the title, by 0.097 seconds.

 Soccer-Nordic nations make joint bid for women's Euro 2025